-The primary PCX for this document is the National Flood Risk Management (FRM) Center of Expertise located at South Pacific Division.
-As such, the PCX will be asked to manage the IEPR review.
-For ATR, the PCX is requested to nominate the ATR team as discussed in paragraph 3.b. above.
+The primary PCX for this document is the National Flood Risk Management Center of Expertise, located at the South Pacific Division (CESPD).
+The Review Plan for this study will be submitted to the The Primary FRM-PCX for review and comment who will in turn coordinate with the secondary PCX for Ecosystem Restoration as necessary.
+The National Ecosystem Restoration Center of Expertise is located at the Mississippi Valley Division (CEMVD).
+IEPR is required for this study.
+As such, the primary PCX will be asked to manage the IEPR review.
+For ATR, the primary PCX is requested to nominate the ATR team as discussed in paragraph 3.b. above.
 The approved Review Plan will be posted to the San Francisco District public website.
 Any public comments on the Review Plan will be collected by the Office of Water Project Review (OWPR) and provided to the San Francisco District for resolution and incorporation if needed.